-The Elections Committee of the Yale College Democrats works to support the campaigns of Democratic candidates running for local, state, and national positions.
-In addition to canvassing, phone banking, and executing Get Out the Vote (GOTV) operations, we also hold voter registration drives, organize issue education projects, and inform students of absentee voting procedures.
-If you have any questions about Elections Committee, please contact our Elections Coordinator Nick Girard '19.
+The Yale College Democrats support the campaigns of Democratic candidates running for local, state, and national office.
+In addition to canvassing, phone banking, and executing Get Out the Vote (GOTV) operations, we also hold voter registration drives, organize issue education projects, and inform students

-In 2016 Races, Dems campaigned on behalf of:
+In the past, Dems have campaigned on behalf of: